2ptr/Shroud/README.md

 Injection is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.

-Execution is handled similarly with `CreateRemoteThread`.
+Execution is handled by a stomp for an `ntdll.dll` function not used in `RuntimeBroker`.
+The final function call is handled with `CreateRemoteThread`.

 Future versions will improve various aspects of the tool.